Clam Sentinel

 Uninstalling

-It is best to use the Clam Sentinel default settings that are already configured.
-Make sure Settings are set to choose to write scan activity to logs, detect and monitor new drives, ask to scan new drives, quarantine infected files, and detect suspicious files only.
-Under Advanced Settings, monitor C drive and any other hard disks/removable drives (USBs are usually F and G).
+All Clam Sentinel configuration is done by right or left clicking the Clam Sentinel icon badge in the Windows system tray.
+We suggest that you use the default settings that are already configured.
+Under settings choose to write scan activity to logs, detect and monitor new drives, ask to scan new drives, quarantine infected files, and detect suspicious files only.
+Under Advanced Settings, choose to monitor C drive, network drives, and any other hard disks/removable drives you may have.
+USBs are usually drives F and G. Download files only from trusted web sites, do not use cracked software, do not visit porn sites or torrent sites, and do not put personal information on social networking sites.

-Infected File detections are ClamWin detections.
-You must upload files that are falsely detected as infected files to Clam AV for signature correction.
-Suspicious File detections are Sentinel System Monitor detections—Clam AV can not fix them.
-You must Whitelist falsely detected suspicious files in Clam Sentinel.
-Whitelisting adds files to a list of files that are not to be scanned by Clam Sentinel.
+Infected file detections are ClamWin detections.
+You must send files that are falsely detected as infected to Clam AV for signature correction.
+Suspicious file detections are Clam Sentinel system monitor detections.
+You must whitelist any falsely detected suspicious files in Clam Sentinel—Clam AV can do nothing about them.
+Whitelisting excludes a file from scanning by Clam Sentinel.
 You can whitelist files in Advanced Settings, Paths Or Files Not Scanned.
-Read the Simple Guide section below on Paths Or Files Not Scanned for more information about whitelisting.
+Read the section below on Paths Or Files Not Scanned for information about whitelisting.

 SETTINGS OPTIONS